Freemius/freemius-checkout-js/README.md

 **NOTICE**: Use this only during development and never publish the token and context.
 In this repository we use the `.env` file for storing sandbox data.

+## DISCLAIMER

+This project is not directly associated with [Freemius](https://freemius.com/).
+I needed a JavaScript library for the checkout without jQuery dependency, hence I made this.
+This is used in my website [WPEForm.io](https://www.wpeform.io) which is a No-Code WordPress Form Builder plugin.